WilliamEskildsen/41934_group3/A5/readme.md

 The number of tools was ok, but some of them were introduced in a rush, which makes it difficult to know the capabilities of the tool.
 Either focus more on the tools rather than on ISO 19650 or expand the course to 10 ECTS.
 A possibility is to make smaller breakout rooms for specific lectures such as HTML as we didn’t use this in our final project.
 Uploaded videos explaining different codes/tools would be nice so you can prepare before lectures.

-- Would you
+- Would you on the 7-grade scale like a 12?

-NO! and maybe also no
+Yes :)

 <b>2. output of the tool</b>